webmozarts/console-parallelization/README.md

 Batches
 -------

-By default, the batch size and the segment size is the same.
+By default, the batch size and the segment size are the same.
 If desired, you can however choose a smaller batch size than the segment size and run custom code before or after each batch.
 You will typically do so in order to flush changes to the database or free resources that you don't need anymore.